VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

-for e.g. inside the kubernetes cluster:
+for example -  inside the Kubernetes cluster:

     remote_write:
       - url: "http://vmcluster-victoria-metrics-cluster-vminsert.default.svc.cluster.local:8480/insert/0/prometheus/"
 Read API:

-The Victoria Metrics read api can be accessed via port 8481 on the following DNS name from within your cluster: vmcluster-victoria-metrics-cluster-vmselect.default.svc.cluster.local
+The VictoriaMetrics read api can be accessed via port 8481 with the following DNS name from within your cluster: vmcluster-victoria-metrics-cluster-vmselect.default.svc.cluster.local

-Get the Victoria Metrics select service URL by running these commands in the same shell: export POD_NAME=$(kubectl get pods --namespace default -l "app=vmselect" -o jsonpath="{.items[0].metadata.name}") kubectl --namespace default port-forward $POD_NAME 8481
+Get the VictoriaMetrics select service URL by running these commands in the same shell: export POD_NAME=$(kubectl get pods --namespace default -l "app=vmselect" -o jsonpath="{.items[0].metadata.name}") kubectl --namespace default port-forward $POD_NAME 8481

-You need to update specify select service URL in your Grafana:
+You will need to specify select service URL in your Grafana:
  NOTE: you need to use Prometheus Data Source

-Input for URL field in Grafana
+Input this URL field in Grafana

     http://<select-service>/select/0/prometheus/

-for e.g. inside the kubernetes cluster:
+for example - inside the Kubernetes cluster:

     http://vmcluster-victoria-metrics-cluster-vmselect.default.svc.cluster.local:8481/select/0/prometheus/"

 ```

-For us it’s important to remember url for datasource (copy lines from output).
+For us it’s important to remember the url for the datasource (copy lines from the output).

-Verify that VictoriaMetrics cluster pods up and running by executing the following command:
+Verify that VictoriaMetrics cluster pods are up and running by executing the following command:

 <div class="with-copy" markdown="1">